 The Company's dividend policy seeks to balance dividend return to shareholders with the need for long-term sustainable growth whilst aiming for an efficient capital structure.
-The declaration of a first and final tax-exempt (one-tier) dividend of 3.0 cents (2022: 2.5 cents) per ordinary share and a special tax exempt (one-tier) dividend of 2.0 cents per ordinary share have been proposed for FY2023.
-No special tax exempt (one-tier) dividend was proposed for FY2022.
+The declaration of a first and final tax-exempt (one-tier) dividend of 3.0 cents (2023: 3.0 cents) per ordinary share have been proposed for FY2024.
+No special tax exempt (one-tier) dividend was proposed for FY2024.